The OHSU Knight Cancer Institute offers the most advanced care for leukemia, including lifesaving Gleevec and immunotherapy. Our care also includes:

 Radiation therapy: We use external beam radiation therapy (high-energy beams delivered by a machine outside your body) to destroy cancer cells.
 Radiation therapy is often used to treat advanced or aggressive leukemia.
 It may be given alone or with chemotherapy.

-Bone marrow transplant: Your care team may consider this option if other treatments aren’t working or if your leukemia returns after treatment.
+Bone marrow/stem cell transplant: Your care team may consider a bone marrow or stem cell transplant if other treatments aren’t working or if your leukemia returns after treatment.
 Chemotherapy or radiation therapy will be used to destroy diseased cells before you receive transplanted healthy new cells.

 We offer many services to support you and your family, including: